Franz Anton Gottfried Frölich

-Franz Anton Gottfried Frölich (1805 – 1878) was a German entomologist who specialised in Lepidoptera.
+Franz Anton Gottfried Frölich (26 November 1805 – 1878) was a German entomologist who specialised in Lepidoptera.

-He is not to be confused with Josef Aloys Frölich, his father, also an entomologist but specialising in Coleoptera.
+Frölichwas born in Ellwangen in 1805.
+His father, Josef Aloys Frölich, was also an entomologist but specialising in Coleoptera.
 Franz Anton Gottfried Frölich wrote several supplements to the works of Jacob Hubner — See Francis Hemming, "Hübner: A bibliographical and systematic account of the entomological works of Jacob Hübner, and of the supplements thereto by Carl Geyer, Gottfried Franz von Frölich, and Gottlieb August Wilhelm Herrich-Schäffer".
 London: Royal Entomological Society of London, 1937.
 2 volumes.